 An applied behavior analyst is a psychologist who specializes in observing the links between an autistic child's behavior and his or her environment in order to bring about behavioral changes.
 Utilizing Applied Behavior Analysis (ABA) — one of the most common and successful intervention methods used in the treatment of people with ASD — an applied behavior analyst works in groups, in families, and one-on-one with individuals on the spectrum to positively reinforce behaviors that ultimately grant greater skills and increased independence.

 If you'd like to become an applied behavior analyst, you'll need extensive schooling and training.
-After becoming a licensed clinical psychologist — you'll need at least a master's degree for that — you'll either need training in ABA or a doctoral degree in behavior analysis.
+After becoming a licensed clinical psychologist — you'll need at least a master's degree for that — you'll need either training in ABA or a doctoral degree in behavior analysis.
 Lastly, you'll need to pursue board certification.
 Alternatively, you can sit for the certification exam to become a board-certified Assistant Behavior Analyst after completing the BS in Professional and Liberal Studies.

 3. Occupational Therapist